linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 If you've acquired the machine from elsewhere, you'll need to establish physical presence, perform a force clear and take ownership with your own password.
- Should the storage root key (SRK) be set to something other than the well-known password?

 ```shell
 tpm-reset